unkownrootabrzi/instagram-ban-tool/README.md

 --------------------------------------------------------------------------------------------------------------------------------
 --------------------------------------------------------------------------------------------------------------------------------

-## How to get the program or report a account:
+## if you to get the program :
 - Go to <a href="https://t.me/rootabrzi"><img src="https://img.shields.io/badge/join-telegram_channel-blue"></a>

 - you can Check the proofs
+- for contact me or something else.
 <hr>
 <img src="https://litter.catbox.moe/p2hqih.jpg" alt="Trulli" width="239" height="232">